Distinguishing features of longitudinal magnetoconductivity for a Rarita-Schwinger-Weyl node: Model

 \section{Model}

-The widely used method of linearising the $\boldsymbol{k} \cdot \boldsymbol {p}$ Hamiltonian about a fourfold degeneracy at the $\Gamma$-point of a chiral crystal leads us to the generic forms of the RWSN nodes \cite{multifold-rhsi, xu2020_optical}.
+Applying the widely-used method of linearising the $\boldsymbol{k} \cdot \boldsymbol {p}$ Hamiltonian to the fourfold degeneracy at the $\Gamma$-point of a chiral crystal, one obtains the generic forms of the RWSNs \cite{multifold-rhsi, xu2020_optical}.
 Adopting the isotropic version for the sake of simplicity, we use the model Hamiltonian captured by